joachimwolff/scHiCExplorer/docs/content/Example_analysis.rst

 The raw fastq data is around 1,04 TB of size and the download speed is limited to a few Mb/s by NCBI.
 To decrease the download time it is recommended to download the files in parallel if enough disk space is available.
 Furthermore, please consider the data needs to be demultiplexed and mapped which needs additional disk space.

-If you do not want to download, demultiplex, map and build the matrices on your own, a precomputed mcool matrix is provided #TODO: here.
+If you do not want to download, demultiplex, map and build the matrices on your own, two precomputed raw mcool matrices are provided on `Zenodo <https://doi.org/10.5281/zenodo.3557682>`__ in 1Mb and 10kb resolution.
+For this tutorial we use the 1Mb resolution of the matrix to reduce computation time.
+The 10kb takes significant longer and needs more memory to compute.

 Download of the fastq files
 ---------------------------